 As part of an incubator project in collaboration with IBM Research, my team was tasked with making airports more accessible for people who are blind or have low vision.
 We used design thinking to understand our user's needs and align with our key stakeholders.
-Our final solution comprised of a voice-first mobile app, which worked in conjunction with BLE beacons for accurate indoor location.
-During the project, we gathered insights from travellers who are blind and we were able to use our research findings to turn a POC prototype into a voice-first solution that addresses the user needs.
+Our final solution consisted of a voice-first mobile app, which worked in conjunction with BLE beacons for accurate indoor location.
+During the project, we gathered insights from travelers who are blind and we were able to use our research findings to turn a touchscreen prototype into a voice-first solution.

 We were given an existing research prototype app and were tasked with making it more usable and useful.
 The app had been used during a controlled study deployment in a shopping mall, but the focus was now shifted to airports.
 The redesigned app was targeted to be deployed at multiple airports and gradually expanded in the future to other venues, including the Tokyo 2020 Olympics.
 We were given the freedom to discover user needs and reimaging the user interface and features of the app.

-We were able to leverage our organization's existing relations to get access to travellers who are blind or hard of seeing.
-For our initial exploratory research, we focused on understanding the needs of blind travellers and the current solutions they use.
+We were able to leverage our organization's existing relations to get access to travelers who are blind or hard of seeing.
+For our initial exploratory research, we focused on understanding the needs of blind travelers and the current solutions they use.
 We conducted initial user interviews with 5 people who are blind or have low vision.
-We were able to learn about their challenges they face while travelling.
+We were able to learn about their challenges they face while traveling.

 We created an empathy map to get a better understanding of who our target audience is and what their feelings and behaviors are.
 The empathy map was effective at aligning us on what we do and don't know about our users.
 It got us thinking about guide dog vs white cane users, as well as people who are blind vs low vision.
 These areas would become scoping challenges that we would have to address for our solution.